jagadesh-angireddi/jagadesh-angireddi.github.io/README.md

 This is Netflix homepage clone.
-It contains Html,Css and javaScript.
+It contains Html,Css,javaScript and contains fonts from awesome fonts.
-It is responsive and contains fonts from awesome fonts.
+It is responsive and will work on most devices.
 I made it from the trasversy media Netflix clone tutorial.